CVUUS Meditation Group

 - Sunday morning (mp3) (video 6 of 6)

-CVUUS Sangha Merges with Bread Loaf Mountain Zen Community
+CVUUS Sangha Met with Bread Loaf Mountain Zen Community

-First, some background about the BLMZC, its roots, and founding teacher.
-Former CVUUS member, Brian Byrnes, who is now a Zen priest and the Vice Abbott and President of Upaya Zen Center, in Santa Fe, NM, and whose Zen name is Joshin, is the founder of BLMCZ.
+Former CVUUS member, Brian Byrnes, who is now a Zen priest and the Vice Abbott and past President of Upaya Zen Center, in Santa Fe, NM, and whose Zen name is Joshin, is the founder of BLMCZ.
+See more about him here.
 If you are interested in learning more about Upaya, or listening to Joshin’s dharma talks (teachings), you can do that at www.upaya.org.
 Upaya was founded by Roshi Joan Halifax over 25 years ago and is quite an amazing place.
 It runs about 44 programs and retreats (attended by 2,000 to 3,000 guests) on everything from traditional Buddhist and Zen texts to contemplative neuroscience, as well as trainings in death and dying for medical clinicians.
 It also has an active medical clinic program in Nepal, a prison project, and a street/homelessness ministry which Joshin leads.
-Sensei Joshin and his partner have 3 adult children, 2 of whom live in this part of Vermont, and he plans to be in Vermont one week per month going forward.
-When he is in Vermont, Joshin hopes to offer Zen-based Buddhist teachings and engage in broad based dharma conversations with an emphasis on “Engaged Buddhism” and service (i.e., social action).
-All will be welcome!
+Sensei Joshin and his partner have 3 adult children, 2 of whom live in this part of Vermont.
+When he is in Vermont, Joshin offers Zen-based Buddhist teachings and engages in broad based dharma conversations with an emphasis on “Engaged Buddhism” and service (i.e., social action).
+All welcome!
+More here.